 As a follow up to the survey, CCJPA staff visited Train 524, a train that is notorious for regular bicycle overcrowding.
 Most 524 riders board at Emeryville and Berkeley and get off at Davis and Sacramento.
-A weeklong study done in October 2011, yielded the following results as shown in Figure 4-5.
+A weeklong study done in October 2011, yielded the following results as shown in Figure 4-4.
 With the number of bicycles riding on average each weekday, it is almost certain that the trainsets that cycle on their rotation as 524 over the course of a week were not always able to accommodate the storage demand.

-Figure 4-5 Train 524 (a weekdays only train) Daily Average Bicycle Ridership
+Table 4-7 Train 524 (a weekdays only train) Daily Average Bicycle Ridership

-4.2.
-Mode of Access Survey Planned
+4.2 Mode of Access Survey Results

 A prior draft version of this Plan was circulated to bicycle planning peers working at various levels of government as well as local bicycle policy advocacy groups in advance of a September 6, 2012 meeting where CCJPA gathered their combined input to refine this Plan.
-There was general group consensus that an additional survey that builds upon the early 2011 survey would help inform deployment of the final version of this Plan, slated for adoption by the CCJPA Board in February 2013.
-CCJPA plans to administer a comprehensive mode of access survey to all Capitol Corridor riders who are willing to take the online survey which will be open between November 15-December 15, 2012.
-CCJPA will provide prize incentives for participation and seek to better understand people's mode of access to and from their origin and destination stations as well as ask a number of follow-up questions related to their responses.
-The survey will focus on all major modes of access to/from stations and have utility in areas beyond just bicycle access.
-However, key questions will be asked about the potential for each individual's utilization of various at-station bicycle solutions contained in this draft of the Plan.
-The responses will be compiled after December 15 and used to make a final refinement of this Plan prior to its adoption.
-Survey experts with CCJPA's parent agency, BART, are helping to design the survey questions along with the assistance of a UC Berkeley graduate student and CCJPA staff.
+There was general group consensus that an additional survey that builds upon the early 2011 survey would help inform deployment of the final version of this Plan.
+Taking that advice, CCJPA administered a comprehensive mode of access survey to all Capitol Corridor riders who were willing to take the online survey which was open between November 15-December 15, 2012.
+CCJPA provided prize incentives for participation and sought to better understand people's mode of access to and from their origin and destination stations as well as asked a number of follow-up questions related to their responses.
+The survey focussed on all major modes of access to/from stations and have utility in areas beyond just bicycle access.
+However, key questions were asked about the potential for each individual's utilization of various at-station bicycle solutions contained in this Plan.
+The responses were compiled after December 15 and used to make a final refinement of this Plan prior to its adoption.
+Survey experts with CCJPA's parent agency, BART, helped to design the survey questions along with the assistance of a UC Berkeley graduate student and CCJPA staff.

-4.3.
-Summary of Bicycle Challenges
+4.3 Summary of Bicycle Challenges